Association measures for two-way contingency tables based on multi-categorical proportional reduction in error

 where

-It shows the relative decrease in the probability of error in predicting $Y$ between $X$ unknown and $X$ known.
-In other words, $\lambda_{Y\vert X}$ represents the proportion of errors that can be eliminated by taking into account the knowledge of $Y$.
-The asymmetric measure $\lambda_{Y\vert X}$ possesses several important properties: its values range between 0 and 1; it equals to $0$ when $X$ and $Y$ are independent, and it equals $1$ when each row of the contingency table contains at most one $p_{ij}>0$.
-The Goodman-Kruskal's lambda is implemented in various statistical software packages, including SAS, SPSS, R, and others.
+This measure represents the relative reduction in prediction error for $Y$ when $X$ is known compared to when $X$ is unknown.
+In other words, $\lambda_{Y\vert X}$ represents the proportion of errors that can be eliminated by taking into account the knowledge of $X$.
+The asymmetric measure $\lambda_{Y\vert X}$ possesses several important properties: its values range between 0 and 1; it equals $0$ when $X$ and $Y$ are independent, and it equals $1$ when each row of the contingency table contains at most one positive cell probability $p_{ij}>0$.
+Goodman–Kruskal's lambda is implemented in several major statistical software packages, including SAS, SPSS, R, and others.

-Asymmetric measure provide simple and intuitively appealing definitions and interpretations.
-However, these measures have a well-known limitation.
-As an example, for $\lambda_{Y \vert X}$, it can equal $0$ merely if all $p_{im_i}$ for $i=1,\ldots, r$ occur in the same column of the contingency table even though $X$ and $Y$ may not be statistically independent.
-As various authors have pointed out, this problem tends to arise when the marginal probabilities are far from uniform (e.g. \citealp{everitt1992analysis}, and \citealp{reynolds1977analysis}), and the use of these measures may be inappropriate for extremely skewed marginal distributions.
-To address this issue, \cite{stavig1979alternatives} discusses other measures that could be used instead, while \cite{kvaalseth2018measuring} proposed an alternative measure based on a simple modification of the Goodman-Kruskal's lambda.
+Although asymmetric measures provide simple and intuitively appealing definitions and interpretations, they have a well-known limitation.
+For $\lambda_{Y \vert X}$, the measure can equal $0$ whenever all $p_{im_i}$ for $i=1,\ldots, r$ occur in the same column of the contingency table, even though $X$ and $Y$ may not be statistically independent.
+As several authors have noted, this problem tends to arise when the marginal probabilities are far from uniform (e.g. \citealp{everitt1992analysis}, and \citealp{reynolds1977analysis}), and the use of these measures may be inappropriate when the marginal distributions are highly skewed.
+To address this issue, \cite{stavig1979alternatives} discussed other measures that could be used instead, while \cite{kvaalseth2018measuring} proposed an alternative measure based on a simple modification of Goodman–Kruskal's lambda.